bogeyman76/aws_lambda_emailer/README.md

 # aws_lambda_emailer
-Emails from Lambda using posted data and SES
+Emails from AWS Lambda using posted data and SES

 Post to this script from a rule or an endpoint with JSON: { "TO": "to@whomever.com", "SUBJECT": "Your subject", "MSG":"Message content" }